-Everyone who plays “traditional” acoustic guitars knows that with time the action goes up influencing the pliability and intonation.
-No matter what bracing pattern is used, the soundboard will arch in years due to the constant pull from the strings.
-The only option that traditional (glued) neck-joint leaves is to lower (sand-off) the saddle, …and then the bridge, … and then complete reset of the neck is a must.
+Everyone who plays “traditional” acoustic guitars knows that in time the action of the guitar goes up influencing the pliability and intonation.
+No matter what type of bracing pattern is used, the soundboard will arch in time due to the constant pull from the strings.
+Then, the only option that a traditional glued neck-joint leaves is to lower the saddle and bridge by sanding.
+Then a complete reset of the neck is necessary.

 Playing or just practicing with a guitar is often a one-on-one performance.
 It’s only you and your guitar.
-The best sound experience, however, as you know is when you sit in front of the player with the sound hole pointing in your direction.
-We found it not being “fair”.
+The best sound experience, however, is not usually from the player’s position, but rather from the listener who is in front of the player.
+After all, that is where the sound hole is aimed.
+We don’t think this is “fair”.

-This was an idea of ours for sometime before we actually tried.
+This was an idea of ours for sometime before we actually implemented it.
 There are two concepts combined into one solution: Pin-less strings’ attachment and more vibration energy transferred to the soundboard.…Read More

 The concept of having guitar strings attached to the tail piece rather than to the bridge is not new.
-Tail pieces are great design elements that bring another look to the flat top acoustic guitar in our opinion.
-However, what we care more for is the sound quality you can achieve when the soundboard is braced lighter and is not subjected to the significant torque from the bridge with strings pinged to it.
+In our opinion, tail pieces are great design elements that bring another look to the flat-top acoustic guitar.
+However, what we care more about is the sound quality you can achieve when the soundboard is braced lesser and is not subjected to the significant torque from the bridge with strings attached to it.…Read More

-With tail string attachment there is a relatively long piece of string under the tension between the bridge and the tail.
-If the tail piece is small, the length of this string segment becomes even bigger and produces the sound of its own.
+With a tail string attachment there is a relatively long segment of string under tension between the bridge and the tail.
+If the tail piece is small, the length of this string segment becomes even longer leading to a random audible resonance frequesncy.…Read More

-The guitar’s bridge, beside the functional purpose of transmitting sound vibrations to the soundboard, is also an element of creative design.
-Our bridges are designed to work together with the top bracing and, besides the original look, contribute greatly to the sound of the guitar.
-They have their anchors spread out connecting through the top with underneath braces that extend sound waves further.
-Having no pins makes it easier to change strings and gives the bridge very special look too.
+The guitar’s bridge, beside having the functional purpose of transmitting sound vibrations to the soundboard, also provides an element of creative design.
+Along with providing a truly original look, our bridges are designed to work together with the top bracing to contribute greatly to the sound of the guitar.
+They have their anchors spread out connecting throughout the top with underneath braces that extend sound waves further.
+Having no pins makes it easier to change strings and gives the bridge a very special look as well.